Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It can be tempting to reach for the cheapest paint on the shelf, but this is one area where spending a little more upfront can save you a lot later.
 Higher-quality paints offer better coverage, which means your painter may need fewer coats to get the job done.
 They also provide a more durable, long-lasting finish that stands up better to our wet Puget Sound weather.
 This means you won’t have to repaint as soon, making premium paint a smarter long-term investment for protecting your home.

-Do Some of the Prep Work Yourself
+Cut Costs by Doing Some Prep Work Yourself

 A large portion of any professional painting quote is for labor, and a lot of that time is spent on preparation.
 If you’re comfortable with some hands-on work, you can reduce these costs by tackling some of the prep yourself.
 Tasks like scraping away old, flaking paint, sanding down rough areas, and giving your siding a thorough cleaning can make a big difference.
 Proper prep is essential for a flawless finish.
 If you discover significant damage during this process, like cracked or rotting boards, addressing your residential siding issues first is crucial for a lasting result.

-How to Hire a Great Painter
+How to Find a Painter You Can Trust

 Finding the right professional for the job is just as important as picking the perfect paint color.
 A great painter ensures the work is done correctly, looks fantastic, and lasts for years.
 But with so many options out there, how do you choose the best one?
 The key is to do a little homework upfront.
 Taking the time to vet your candidates thoroughly will save you from headaches and unexpected costs down the road.
 Think of it as an interview process for one of the most important updates to your home’s curb appeal.
 A reliable pro will be transparent, professional, and happy to answer all your questions.
 They understand that they aren’t just painting walls; they’re protecting your biggest investment and bringing your vision to life.
 From checking their credentials and insurance to looking at their past work, every step you take helps ensure a high-quality result.
 This section will walk you through how to find a painter you can trust to get the job done right the first time.

-Get Multiple Estimates
+Why You Should Always Get Multiple Estimates

 Your first step should always be to gather several detailed quotes, ideally from at least three different painters.
 Don’t just look at the final number; treat each estimate as the start of a conversation.
 This is your chance to see how different professionals plan to tackle your project and to make sure you’re all on the same page about the scope and pricing.
 A good contractor will walk you through their process and explain their reasoning.
 Use this opportunity to gauge their professionalism, communication style, and expertise.
 A super low bid might be tempting, but it can sometimes signal cut corners or inexperience, which could cost you more in the long run.